Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

 Proving this lower bound requires substantially different methods than those of other results, and developing these methods is a central thrust of this paper.
-The exponential lower bound for $\sym_n$-circuits for the permanent is established in~\cite{DawarW20} by proving a lower bound on the \emph{orbit size} of Boolean circuits computing the permanent of a $\{0,1\}$-matrix.
+The exponential lower bound for square-symmetric circuits for the permanent is established in~\cite{DawarW20} by proving a lower bound on the \emph{orbit size} of Boolean circuits computing the permanent of a $\{0,1\}$-matrix.
 Here, the orbit size of a circuit $C$ is the maximal size of an orbit of a gate of $C$ under the action of the automorphism group of $C$.
 This lower bound is proved using a connection between the orbit size of circuits computing a graph parameter and the \emph{counting width} of the parameter as established in~\cite{AndersonD17}.
 To be precise, it is shown that if a graph parameter has linear counting width, i.e.\ it distinguishes graphs on $n$ vertices which are not distinguished by $\Omega(n)$-dimensional Weisfeiler-Leman equivalences, then it cannot be computed by symmetric circuits of subexponential orbit size.
+The Weisfeiler-Leman equivalences are well-studied approximations of the graph isomorphism relation, graded by dimension (see~\cite[Section~3.5]{grohe2017descriptive} for an introduction).
+The equivalences have many equivalent characterizations arising in combinatorics, algebra, logic and linear optimization.
+The term counting width comes from the connection with counting logic (see~\cite{Dawar-CSL}).
 The main technical ingredient in the lower bound proof in~\cite{DawarW20} is then a proof of a linear lower bound on the counting width of the number of perfect matchings in a bipartite graph.

 We were able to rely on lower bounds on the counting width of graph parameters because a $\sym_n$-invariant parameter of a $\{0,1\}$-matrix can be seen as a graph parameter.
 That is, a graph parameter that does not distinguish between isomorphic graphs is necessarily $\sym_n$-invariant on the adjacency matrices of graphs.
 Similarly, the $\sym_n \times \sym_n$ action on a matrix can be understood as the natural invariance condition of the biadjacency matrix of a bipartite graph.
 On the other hand, there seems to be no natural graph structure giving rise to an $\alt_n\times \alt_n$-invariance requirement on the matrices.
 For this reason, we develop here both a general framework for presenting and studying symmetric circuits and new methods for proving lower bounds under some of these symmetry assumptions.